tahaMertAgim29/Basic-Spring-Security/README.md

 - spring.datasource.password=YOUR_PASSWORD

 In the lines above, you should write your database name and your password instead of `YOUR_DATABASE` and `YOUR_PASSWORD` keywords in following.
+If you do not also use `root` as username, you should change the username too.